noodlesx127/Vector-Putt/PROGRESS.md

     - All previous `alert()/prompt()/confirm()` call sites in `src/main.ts` migrated to overlays
     - Rendering integration: Overlays and toasts are now drawn at the end of `draw()` so they appear above all UI layers; `overlayHotspots` rebuilt each frame while overlays are active; overlay mouse clicks are swallowed to prevent click-through; toasts render as a top-right stack with auto-expire.
     - Fix: Added inline `renderGlobalOverlays()` calls in `draw()` for `course`, `options`, and `changelog` states (previously returned early), so overlays render on these screens too.
-  - [ ] Tool palette: Tee, Cup, Walls/WallsPoly, Posts, Bridges, Water/WaterPoly, Sand/SandPoly, Hills, decorations (full authoring behaviors)
+  - [x] Tool palette: Tee, Cup, Walls/WallsPoly, Posts, Bridges, Water/WaterPoly, Sand/SandPoly, Hills, decorations (full authoring behaviors)
-  - [ ] Metadata editor: Level title and Author (persist in JSON)
+  - [x] Metadata editor for level title and author (persist in JSON)
-  - [ ] Par/Birdie suggestion engine based on path analysis and bank heuristics
+  - [x] Par/Birdie suggestion engine based on path analysis and bank heuristics

 - [x] User System
   - [x] Local profiles: create/select active user; persist name and role (admin/user)